 2. The teacher tells the class that everyone is it.
 If you are tagged by an ‘IT,” you must freeze in the position you are in at that moment.
 Once you are frozen, there is no way to be unfrozen.

 3. Once the entire class is frozen except for one, the last person standing yells “Everyone’s it” and the game starts over.

 1. Form teams of 3 or 4 with your students.
-Students stand in line, placing hands on the shoulders of the person in front of them The leader of the caterpillar keeps their eyes open.
-The body of the caterpillar (those behind the leader) keep their eyes closed.
+Students stand in line, placing hands on the shoulders of the person in front of them.
+The leader of the caterpillar keeps their eyes open.
+The body of the caterpillar (those behind the leader) keeps their eyes closed.

 1. Partners sit back-to-back linking arms.

 2. Partners press their backs together and slowly stand with their backs together.

 3. The object is to stand without separating.